thelfer/tfel/docs/web/StandardElastoViscoPlasticityBrick-PorousPlasticity.md

 tests and verifications.

-Section @sec:mfront:porous_plasticity:applications describes early results that proves the robustness of the proposed schemes.
+Section @sec:mfront:porous_plasticity:applications describes early results that prove the robustness of the proposed schemes.

 Appendix @sec:mfront:porous_plasticity:stress_criterion is dedicated to the computation of the stress criterion which may